jasonlovechu/ml_final_project/README.md

 3 level nn

 ## Step to reproduce the result
 After run this code, it will generate weight.pt.
-The grid search function is for hyperparameter searching and auto submit by kaggle api.
+The grid search function is for hyper-parameters searching and auto submit by kaggle api.
 ```
 train model: python 109550057_Final_train.py
 ```